crit308/whiteboard_template/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Sandbox Integration

+When running inside the AI-Tutor sandbox the following public paths are expected:

+- `/` – renders the whiteboard UI (currently a placeholder) and on mount posts `parent.postMessage({ ns: 'ai-tutor/wb', type: 'ready' }, '*')` so the parent page can mark the iframe as ready.
+- `/api/health` – lightweight JSON health check that returns `{ ok: true }`.

+If you move the main UI elsewhere, remember to update the sandbox launcher accordingly.